 I placed the second axle I turned in a box, just in case.
 For the mount I turned a little block and cut it in half.
 I also created a plate which will hold all the bearings for the ball screw, the mount for the axle and the connection to the larger ball screw from the y-axis.

 To level the ball screw nut and the linear bearing I’ve used a thickness gauge.
 I also just realised, that german is still my favourite language when it comes to naming mechanical stuff.
 A thickness gauge isn’t just some “gauge” for us… There are special words for everything.

 Adding more and more parts the whole construction started to become kinda heavy.
 So I decided that the next steps must include a pedestal to increase the overall stability.
 Nothing too fancy, it’s just a 40×40 square tube.
 The screws for mounting the whole thing were sunk into aluminium tubes.

-Looking at the last two pictures it it doesn’t go without notice that I also created the first motor mounting plate for the longest table axis.
+Looking at the last two pictures you can see the motor mount I created up front.
 Honestly I didn’t pay too much attention on where to place the motors.
 Since the one for the x-axis you can see on the picture later on only misses a moving linking sheet of the portal by like 2mm I consider myself rather lucky…

 Time for a little overview again.